-- AUTO Z enables a feature that automatically moves the Z axis to the material thickness value entered into the printer driver properties window in the color table.
-If it is disabled, the Z values in the color table will be ignored and you will need to set focus manually by using the Focus Tool.
-If you use this feature make sure the Z axis has been properly homed. - The TUNING value is used compensate for mechanical lag when raster engraving by shifting the left to right and right to left raster lines with respect to each other by the amount entered.
-This value is in pixels.
-This value performs the same function as the tuning value in the printer driver and the values are additive. - The LENS SIZE selection lets the laser system know which lens you have installed.
-This is important for proper function of the auto Z mode in the laser system and auto-focus feature in laser systems with autofocus.
+- AUTO Z enables a feature that automatically moves the Z axis to the material thickness value entered into the printer driver properties window.
+If it is disabled, the Z values entered in the printer driver properties window will be ignored and you will need to set focus manually by using the Focus Tool.
+If you use this feature make sure the Z axis has been properly homed. - The TUNING value is used compensate for mechanical lag when raster engraving by shifting the left to right and right to left raster lines with respect to each other by the amount entered. - The LENS SIZE selection lets the laser system know which lens you have installed.
+This is important for proper function of the auto Z mode in the laser system and auto-focus feature in those laser systems with autofocus.
 Lenses are calibrated to the laser system at the factory, but if you replace a lens you will need to recalibrate the lens.
 Select the Calibrate feature and follow the instructions given. - The ALIGNMENT Mode Launch button opens the Alignment Mode window for checking and adjusting alignment of the laser to the motion system.
 The Alignment feature should only be used if instructed by the Customer Service Team at ULS. - CUTTING TABLE allows you to calibrate the Z axis to the top surface of a removable cutting table.
 You need to have the cutting table installed in the system to activate the CALIBRATE button.
 To calibrate, press the button and follow the instructions. - ROTARY allows you to calibrate the Z axis to a rotary fixture.
 You need to have the rotary fixture installed in the system to activate the CALIBRATE button.
 To calibrate, press the button and follow the instructions. - PULSE CALIBRATION is set at the factory to calibrate laser pulsing for the installed laser.
 It should not be adjusted unless you are instructed to do so by the Customer Service Team at ULS. - If the SOUNDS box is checked, the computer will play the sound file selected every time the selected event occurs.
 You can attach sounds to the JOB COMPLETE, PAUSE and RESUME events. - HOMING OPTIONS allows you to change behavior of the homing features in the laser system.
 By default after a job is complete the motion system will return home.
-To prevent this, select the 'Don't Return Home After Engraving' switch. - If the laser loses its Z location, the materials processing table will home at start up.
+To prevent this, select the 'Don't Return Home After Engraving' switch. - If the laser loses its Z location, the materials processing table will home at start-up.
 To have this feature turned off, check the 'Disable Automatic Z-Homing' switch.
-Disabling this feature can also be helpful when troubleshooting Z-Axis problems. - If you would like the laser system to re-home the X and Y axes before it processes each job, select the 'Home XY Before Engraving' switch. - Your laser system may contain an Air Pressure detection switch to warn you if no air pressure is present and you have selected air assist functions in the job properties window.
-If the DETECT AIR PRESSURE switch is selected and sufficient air pressure is not present, then an error message is displayed.
-Deselect this switch to stop these error messages from being displayed.
+Disabling this feature can also be helpful when troubleshooting Z-Axis problems. - If you would like the laser system to re-home the X and Y axes before it processes each job, select the 'Home XY Before Engraving' switch.